-The Buteyko method of breathing retraining was developed by Ukranian-born physician and researcher, Professor Konstantin Buteyko in the 1950s.
+The Buteyko method of breathing retraining was developed by Ukrainian-born physician and researcher, Professor Konstantin Buteyko in the 1950s.
 It is based on his decades of research and clinical practice.
 Professor Buteyko put together a package of practices that work synergistically to normalise dysfunctional breathing.
 Buteyko’s method is succinct, potent and scientifically sound.
 In the hands of a skilled teacher it gives a systematic and reliable means of achieving and maintaining healthy breathing.
 (It is also known as the Buteyko breathing technique.)

 The Buteyko method was brought to Australia in 1990 and since then has been introduced into many countries.
-Tess Graham originally trained in the Buteyko method in 1993 and did advanced training with Professor Buteyko in 2000.
+Tess Graham trained in the Buteyko method in 1993 and did advanced training with Professor Buteyko in 2000.
 It has formed a substantial part of her clinical work.
 Tess is one of the very few breathing educators outside of Russia to hold a Diploma in Buteyko Method (Moscow).

 The principles of breathing retraining – what it is, how it works.